 With the mixbox, you can enjoy the proximity of the arrows to do a variety of things.
 Many of the benefits of the hitbox also apply to the mixbox.
 However, one might find that the clustered do not provide ample leeway for flexible movement.
 In addition, the fact that the material of the arrows is different than the material of the buttons strikes a strong contrast in the feel of one’s fingers on the unit, which could ultimately confuse one’s brain.
 Needless to say, the mixbox is a reasonable transition for PC players who were used to WASD keyboards but would like to step up from their inferior buttons.

 Ultimately, it boils down to personal preference, but the arcade stick and the hitbox deserve the win.
 The arcade stick and the hitbox both have their own exclusive benefits, but the mixbox simply provides a less convenient option for buttons compared to the hitbox.
-For starters, check out this Hit Box and this Mixbox.
+For starters, check out the RAC-J800B and PXN-X8.